zmn-hamid/Godot-WDebugger/README.md

 # WDebugger: A Git-friendly Debugger

-A debugger addon that works seemslessly with Godot and uses SubWindows to to be Git friendly.
-Meaning you can define your functions in a specific file and put that file in .gitignore to avoid bloat in your git history.

-This also makes the usage of the debugging functions way easier, making this plugin a really good choice.
+Most (if not all) of the debugging plugins have two major flaws that I always disliked:

+1. They are not git-friendly.
+You can't ignore the debugging functions, therefore they're committed to the git history.
+This causes:
+    - Bloat in your git history
+    - Unwanted changes to files when you just want to change a debugging function
+    - Conflicts when working in a team - which is probably the most important issue
+2. They take too much space on the game, making which interfers with the testing.
+Whether be a debugging console that pops up, or just normal GUI buttons you have defined.

+To Address and fix these issues, I made this plugin.
+It solves the first issue by separating the debugging functions in a specific file (which you can put in `.gitignore` afterwards); And solves the second problem by introducing a Window node that is separate from the main window.

 If you liked the addon, please give it a star.
-Thanks
+Thanks!

 ## Installation

 This plugin will be available in the asset store, but to install it manually you can download project and copy the [addons folder](addons) folder to your project.

+Note: This plugin only works with Godot 4.0+ since it usees SubViewport

 ## How To Test